InjectiveLabs/injective-protocol-specification/README.md

 `p^2 * OrderA.makerAssetAmount * OrderB.makerAssetAmount >= OrderA.takerAssetAmount * OrderB.takerAssetAmount`

-In our model, due to rounding reasons and limitations in decimal representations in Solidity, we represent `p^2 = 1.004` for `p = 1.002`.
+In our model, due to rounding reasons and limitations in decimal representations in Solidity, we represent `p^2 = 1.002^2` as `1.004`.

 ## Interface
 Relayers can earn greater rewards by serving hosting an interface that is configured with their relayer API.
 Injective has provided two open-source front-end interface implementations allowing for users to interact with the protocol through a friendly graphical user interface.